 - Cash payments for fish: If you purchased fish with cash from someone who catches fish for their business, it is miscellaneous income.

-- Payments made to an attorney: Payments made to an attorney hired for your business are included as miscellaneous income.
+- Gross proceeds to an attorney: Payments made to an attorney in connection with legal services, but not for the attorney’s services, are included as miscellaneous income.